teresa-wolfiivp/notes/README.md

 # 2024-02-02
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can wait until later.
 Then, allocate time for each task based on its complexity and importance.
 Finally, use version control and other organizational tools to keep your code clean and easy to navigate.
 By following these tips, you will be able to complete your tasks more quickly and with fewer errors.

+# 2024-02-03
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive for clarity and readability in your code, as it enhances maintainability and collaboration.
+Invest time in writing self-explanatory code with meaningful variable names, comments, and documentation.
+Remember that simplicity is the ultimate sophistication."

+In essence, always aim to write code that can be easily understood by others (and even your future self), as this greatly impacts the efficiency of software development and reduces potential bugs and issues.